 Texas has received high marks for our state’s laws and policies on water conservation.
 That positive recognition is deserved even though there is more the Lone Star State could do to advance conservation.
 But the real question is what’s happening “on the ground?”
 Are water utilities meeting the State’s legal requirements on conservation?
 Are these “municipal” water suppliers making their best efforts to reduce per capita water use, and thus save water and money for Texans?

-Those are the questions we at the Texas Living Waters Project – a partnership of the Sierra Club-Lone Star Chapter, National Wildlife Federation, and Galveston Bay Foundation – have attempted to answer with this Texas Water Conservation Scorecard.
+Those are the questions we at the Texas Living Waters Project have attempted to answer with this Texas Water Conservation Scorecard.
 We have reviewed over 300 water utilities in Texas to assess how much they are doing to save our most precious resource – water.

 An Overview: Interim Updates and the next full Scorecard

 The original version of the scorecard was released in 2016.
 In addition to the original scorecard, this website now features partial interim yearly updates*.
 While the partial interim Scorecard updates are helpful in determining how a utility is or isn’t meeting its goals, the most comprehensive source of a utility’s conservation effort is the Water Conservation Plan.
 The Plan is due every five years with the last Plan being submitted in 2014, a few questions from the original scorecard were based on information from the last Plan.
 The next round of Water Conservation Plans are due May 1st, 2019.
 Texas utilities should be planning now to meet the current and future needs of their residents.
 We recommend they do so by sending a strong conservation pricing signal through rates, as well as by implementing a no-more-than-twice-per-week outdoor watering schedule.
 The next full scorecard will be released in 2020 and will include data from the 2019 Plan along with yearly reports.